 This is an Icon in the Orthodox church, meaning an image so imbued with something sacred, something bigger, that for the worshipper it focuses all thought on that greater thing.

-Okay, this is iconic.
+Tower Bridge.
+Okay, it is iconic.
 I know it is, because Hollywood uses it as a useful shorthand image, whenever they want to indicate that action has moved to London.
 One flash of the Statue of Liberty and we know we’re in New York.
 Eiffel Tower = Paris.
 Iconic means a brief and brilliant embodiment of something bigger.
 Things are not iconic simply because they are very big or very famous.

 I do think though, since everyone seems so fond of the word Iconic, that some of our other cities should think about acquiring some iconic symbols.
 Newcastle has the Angel of the North, and Bristol has a suspension bridge.
 Is there anything than instantly conjures up Birmingham or Manchester?